parroty/exvcr/README.md

         - <a href="https://github.com/myfreeweb/httpotion" target="_blank">HTTPotion</a>
     - <a href="https://github.com/benoitc/hackney" target="_blank">hackney</a>-based libraries.
         - <a href="https://github.com/edgurgel/httpoison" target="_blank">HTTPoison</a>
-        - hackney support is very limited, and tested only with sync request of HTTPoison yet.
+        - support is very limited, and tested only with sync request of HTTPoison yet.
+    - <a href="http://erlang.org/doc/man/httpc.html" target="_blank">httpc</a>-based libraries.
+        - <a href="https://github.com/tim/erlang-oauth/" target="_blank">erlang-oauth</a>
+        - support is very limited, and tested only with :httpc.request/1 and :httpc.request/4

 - HTTP interactions are recorded as JSON file.
     - The JSON file can be recorded automatically (vcr_cassettes) or manually updated (custom_cassettes)